 Eight-year old Arthur Louis “Buddy” Schumacher was a lively, happy child.
 He attended Lincoln Elementary School in Wauwatosa, Wisconsin and had many friends.
-On 24 July 1925 he and some boys from his neighbourhood jumped on a freight train to hitch a ride to the local swimming hole.
+On July 24, 1925 he and some boys from his neighborhood jumped on a freight train to hitch a ride to the local swimming hole.
 That was the last time Buddy was seen alive.

 When he failed to return home later that day, he was reported missing by his family.
 Police, together with the community, searched the surrounding area non-stop for seven weeks.
 Then, a mere mile from his home, Buddy’s remains were found partially hidden underneath some bushes.
 His clothing had been torn and a handkerchief protruded from his throat.
 He had also been sexually assaulted and mutilated.

 Police investigations eventually led to the arrest of a drifter in the Wauwatosa area, but when witnesses later retracted their statements, he was released.
 No one else was ever arrested in connected with the brutal murder.
-The mystery remains unsolved and the Schumachers are yet to get any closure regarding the loss of their only son.
+The mystery remains unsolved and the Schumacher family never got closure regarding the loss of their only son.

 9 Elaine Nix